-Beginning by compiling a comprehensive list of ceremonies that use water, including appended primary sources, I will then trace these through the Jewish and Christian calendars.
-The mechanisms of the ceremonies will be described and primary sources used to explain how they were perceived and understood by members of both faiths.
-To accomplish this I will draw upon a wide variety of sources, including prayer and ritual books, and also descriptions of religious practices, such as books on customs, hagiography, narrative sources, the built environment, and visual art.
+I will trace ceremonies (both formalized rituals and unsanctioned lay ceremonies) involving water through the Jewish and Christian calendars.
+Having compiled a comprehensive list of the ceremonies that include water (with appended primary sources), I will describe the mechanisms of each ceremony, and then use primary sources to explain how each ceremony was perceived, understood, and participated in by both Jews and Christians.
+To accomplish a truly comparative survey, I will draw upon a wide variety of sources, including prayer and ritual books, descriptions of religious practices (such as books on customs, hagiography, narrative sources), sources attesting to the built environment and physical spaces in which rituals took place, and visual art.
 I will examine Jewish sources in Hebrew and Christian sources in Latin and vernacular languages.
 I have begun to amass a corpus of relevant Hebrew and Latin texts, some of which I have already translated into English.
-The next stage is to continue the search for Hebrew source material in the National Library of Israel and seek out Christian sources in a number of European libraries, such as the Bibliothèque Nationale de France in Paris.
-By comparing and contrasting these sources, which differ in genre, language and medium, (through the connecting thread of water rituals) I will uncover and delineate the cultural assumptions that shaped them, and better understand how water was perceived to hold spiritual meaning.
+The next stage of my research is to deepen my search for Hebrew sources in the National Library of Israel, and seek out more Christian sources in a number of European libraries, such as the Bibliothèque Nationale de France in Paris.
+Ultimately, by using water rituals as the thread that holds my enquiry together, I will compare and contrast my primary source material, from a range of genres, languages and media, in order to uncover and delineate the cultural assumptions that shaped each communities participation in water rituals, and better understand how water was perceived to hold spiritual meaning.

-After the preliminary documentation and mapping phase, I hope to publish five case studies, each focusing on a different set of Jewish and Christian rituals that bear some similarity to each other.
-The first case study will be the Jewish tekufah and the Christian rituals around the day of St. John the Baptist.
+I will publish five case studies, each focusing on a different set of Jewish and Christian rituals that bear some similarity to each other.
+The first case study will contrast the Jewish tekufah (wherein Jews put iron needles into water vessels to prevent their being poisoned) and the Christian rituals around the day of St. John the Baptist (when Christians lit fires to protect their water sources from demonic forces).
 Both rites are seasonal, contain a strong popular element, focus on the purity and safety of drinking water, and reached the height of their popularity in late medieval Western Europe.
-The study will follow the development of the practice and meaning of these rites, and uncover the reasons for this seemingly parallel development in Christian and Jewish culture.
-The second case study will examine rituals of baptism or purification, as discussed above.
-The third will explore the yearly blessing of water, practiced by Christians on the Eve of the Epiphany and on Easter and by Jews on the holiday of Shemini Atzeret.
-The fourth will discuss the use of water in burial rites in both religions, analyzing the practical and ritualistic use of water as a medium of purification.
-The final case study will be theological, comparing parallel symbolism in eschatological beliefs related to water in Judaism and Christianity.
-Focusing on these different case studies will enable me to analyze the development of particular rites in their immediate context, before presenting general conclusions based on common patterns.
+The study will follow the development of the beliefs and practices bound up in these rites, and explore the reasons for this apparently parallel development in Christian and Jewish culture.
+My second case study will examine rituals of baptism or purification, as discussed above.
+The third will explore the yearly blessing of water, practiced by Christians on the Eve of the Epiphany and on Easter, and by Jews on the holiday of Shemini Atzeret.
+The fourth will discuss the use of water in burial rites in both religions, analyzing the practical and ritualistic use of water as a medium of purification through a different lens.
+The final case study will focus on theology, comparing parallel symbolism in the eschatological beliefs related to water in medieval Judaism and Christianity.
+The framework of these wide ranging case studies will enable me to analyze the development of particular rites in their immediate context, before presenting general conclusions based on common patterns.
 The research will be published in six articles: one on each case study, and a general concluding article.
 Taken as a whole, the articles will be used as the basis for a future monograph on water rituals in medieval Christian and Jewish culture.